Skip to main content

 As you prepare your finances for a new tax season, First National Bank and Trust is here to help.
 For tax questions and eligibility, it’s best to consult your accountant or visit the IRS website.

-We can help you maximize your tax savings by opening a retirement or health savings account, while our wealth managers can provide personalized investment advice.
+We can help you maximize your tax savings by opening a retirement or health savings account, while our wealth managers can provide personalized wholistic financial advice.

 Check the background of our investment professionals on FINRA's BrokerCheck.